 - Additional FAQs

 Our platform will walk you through the entire process and help you choose a plan that will not only work for you but one that will also work with your HRA.

 What is Open Enrollment?

 Open enrollment is the annual period when individuals like you can enroll in a health insurance plan.
-For 2022, it's from November 1st to January 15th in most places, although there's a few exceptions where there's a bit more time this year - like California (permanently extended through Jan.
-31), Massachusetts (permanently extended through Jan.
-23), Nevada, New Jersey (extended through Jan.
-31), New York (extended through Jan.
-31), Rhode Island (extended through Jan.
-31), and Washington D.C. (extended through Jan.
-31).
+For 2023, it's from November 1st to January 15th in most places, although there's a few exceptions.
+Some states are permanently extended through January 31st, like California, Nevada, New Jersey, New York, Rhode Island and Washington D.C.
+Massachusetts has permanently extended through January 23rd.

 For coverage beginning on January 1st, however, the deadline to enroll is December 15th nationally, regardless of when open enrollment ends.